-The Round 1 SchoolChoice window for 2022-23 is 10 a.m.
+The Round 1 SchoolChoice window for 2023-24 is 10 a.m.
 Jan.
-14 through 4 p.m.
+13 through 4 p.m.
 Feb.
-15, 2022.
+14, 2023.
 To participate in SchoolChoice, families submit one SchoolChoice application per student, on which they rank their top schools in order of preference, up to a limit of 12.
 DPS then uses a computer algorithm that matches students to schools based on those preferences, as well as school admission priorities and available space.
 Please visit the DPS School Choice website, SchoolChoice, to understand your enrollment options.
 The Office of Choice and Enrollment Services can also be reached at 720-423-3493.
-Students who do not reside in Denver or currently attend at DPS school are encouraged to look for open spots in other schools at this time.
+Students who do not reside in Denver or currently attend a DPS school are encouraged to look for open spots in other schools at this time.

-If you have recently moved to the Northfield boundary (see boundary information below), however, your student may be eligible to enroll for this academic year.
-Please contact our office at 720-423-8000 for information.
+If you have recently moved within the Northfield boundary (see boundary information below), your student may be eligible to enroll for this academic school year.
+Please contact Northfield at 720-423-8000, for more information.

-The following information will be used to prioritize applicants for boundary schools during the Round One SchoolChoice student assignment process, as approved by the DPS Board of Education.
+The following information is used to prioritize applicants for boundary schools during the Round One SchoolChoice student assignment process, as approved by the DPS Board of Education.

 Applicants for grades 9-12 are prioritized in the following way:

 - Students who reside in the school boundary (guaranteed)

 - District resident students who are currently attending the school

 - District resident students with a currently-attending sibling

 - Children of full-time employees at the school